ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 To start the MotionPro client, you must input at least the `hostname` and `username` as arguments. `Site` can be either a domain name or an IP address.
 {:tip}

-## Mac OS X 10.10 stand-alone client
+## Mac OS X 10.10 standalone client
 {: #macos-standalone-client}

 MacOS 10.11 is not supported.
 {:note}

-To install and set up the MotionPro Plus client for the MacOS StandAlone Array SSL VPN from the Apple store:
+1. When you [log in to SSL VPN](docs/iaas-vpn?topic=iaas-vpn-getting-started) using the web browser, the compatible version of MotionPro client is available for you to download.

-1. Locate the MotionPro Plus client under the **Applications** folder and open the application.
+2. Locate the MotionPro Plus client under the **Applications** folder and open the application.
 2. Click **Profile**, then **Add**.
-3. Complete the Site Name, Host, and Username information, then click **OK**.
+3. Fill in the Site Name, Host, and Username information, then click **OK**.
 4. Click **VPN** in the upper left, then **Connect**.

 For example: